timescale/docs/cloud/service-operations/maintenance.md

 During a maintenance event, services with replicas perform maintenance on each node independently.
 Maintenance begins on one node, and when it is finished, that node is promoted to primary.
-The other node then begins maintenance, and when it is complete it remains the replica.
+The other node then begins maintenance, and when it is complete, it remains the replica.
 Sometimes, maintenance begins with the primary.
 This causes the replica node to be promoted at the start.
 If this happens, the service experiences two promotions, or failovers, during the maintenance event.